By Sue Kira, Naturopath and Nutritionist

 by Sue Kira, Naturopath & Nutritionist

-Much of the content in our articles about health conditions and nutrition has been drawn from my extensive ongoing research, along with my experience of working with more than 14,000 clients in-clinic over 24 years.
+Much of the content in our articles about health conditions and nutrition has been drawn from my extensive ongoing research, along with my experience of working with clients in-clinic over 25+ years.
 I have made every effort to ensure accuracy, and feedback from thousands of my clients provided solid, supportive evidence of the benefits of appropriate nutritional diets for various health conditions.

 Although I had a background in science before moving into naturopathy and nutrition, I decided to present the information in my articles in a format that is easier to ‘digest’, rather than write in a formal style used in research papers.